egarelnabi/learn-terraform-modules/README.md

 # Learn Terraform Modules

-Module that references other modules:
+Root/Parent module that references other modules that are in:

 - public registry
 - github